desmon91/desmond-s-website/src/pages/blog/connecting-postgresql-with-excel-in-windows.md

 <br/>

-First, lets open the ODBC, go into the System DSN tab, and click add.
+First, lets open the **ODBC** (you can search it from windows search start menu), go into the **System DSN** tab, and click add.
 If you installed the PostgreSQL ODBC server correctly you will see the PostgreSQL name on it.
-Choose the PostgreSQL ANSI one that suitable for your windows version either 32-bit or 64-bit.
+Choose the **PostgreSQL ANSI** one that suitable for your windows version either 32-bit or 64-bit.

 <br/>